Brand development that increases sales velocity, guaranteed.

 Whether we understand it or not, Facebook and Twitter campaigns are necessary.
 It seems like a shocking waste of time, but people actually visit corporate Facebook pages, become “fans,” and post comments on their boards.
 Seriously.

 It might not be particularly innovative to use social media for marketing purposes in this day and age, but it’s nonetheless expected, and your campaign must fit nicely within its parameters.
+You need to find ways to stand out and tell your story.
+We’ve heard brands going through intensive workshops such as having a company culture consultation to ensure your messaging stays consistent, authentic, and stands out.
 Make yourself tweetable.
 Think of catchy posts and constantly update your company Facebook page.
 Encourage others to “like” you.
 Beg people to “retweet” and “share.”
 Regress completely to junior high school level, hit puberty a second time and accuse your mother of trying to run your life in a high, nasal whine.
 One of the best startup tools are social media calendars which are cheap and can streamline and optimize your social media efforts.

 Don’t Mix and Match Your Badges